boocs/unreal-clangd/README.md

 The file is located in your project's parent folder.

-`Warning`: Using the Unreal Engine's 'Refresh Visual Studio Project` command will overwrite this file.
+`Warning`: Using the Unreal Engine's `Refresh Visual Studio Project` or `Generate Visual Studio Project files` command will overwrite this file.
 See [this](#refresh-visual-studio-project) section.

 ```
 ```